 TO is characterized by global long-range entanglement.
-For gapped systems whereby the von-Neumann entropy of a subsystem density matrix $\rho_A$ scale as
+For gapped systems the von-Neumann entropy of a subsystem density matrix $\rho_A$ for the ground state scales as

-such global feature is reflected in the universal constant in $S(\rho_A)$, i.e. the topological entanglement entropy (TEE) $S_{\rm topo} \equiv -\gamma$ in the ground state \cite{Wen2006, Preskill2006,Furukawa2007}.
-In Kitaev-Preskill construction, $\gamma$ is extracted by a tripartite disk $A\cup B\cup C$ within the 2D lattice according to
+The TO is reflected in the topological entanglement entropy (TEE) $S_{\rm topo} \equiv -\gamma$ \cite{Wen2006, Preskill2006,Furukawa2007}.
+In the Kitaev-Preskill (KP) construction, $\gamma$ is extracted by a tripartite disk $A\cup B\cup C$ within the 2D lattice according to

 whereby the linear combination is engineered in a way such that the area-law contribution is canceled out. $\gamma$ is related to the quantum dimension of anyonic charges in the medium by a topological quantum field theory (TQFT) whereby $\gamma = \log \mathcal{D},~ \mathcal{D} = \sqrt{\sum_{a} d_a^2}$.
-Besides the relation with TQFT, recently there have been pioneering works in relating the information-theoretic framework, i.e. the quantum (conditional) mutual information with the TO \cite{Kim2013,Bowen2019,Bowen2020} whereby a lot of non-trivial bounds and proofs emerge.
+Besides the relation with TQFT, recently there have been pioneering works in relating the information-theoretic framework, i.e. the quantum (conditional) mutual information with TO \cite{Kim2013,Bowen2019,Bowen2020} resulting in non-trivial bounds and proofs.

-We propose to view the TO from the information-theoretic point of view where the TO can be viewed as an emergent synergy due to the underlying gauge structure, which provides more direct intuition and possible detection of TO by quantum sampling in relevant computational and experimental platforms such as tensor network and Rydberg atom arrays.
-The simple observation that is central to our argument is that the topological entropy can be written in the form of quantum (conditional) mutual information:
+We propose to view TO from the information-theoretic point of view as an emergent statistical synergy \cite{Williams2010} due to the underlying gauge structure, which provides more direct intuition and possible detection of TO by quantum sampling in relevant computational and experimental platforms such as tensor network and Rydberg atom arrays.
+The simple interpretation that is central to our argument is that the topological entropy can be written in the form of (quantum) conditional mutual information: